Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Workers _Dask_
 - Plugin System and _REPL_ for modifying system while running
 - Lazy loading, load only x's first processes then frontend JS
+- Auto fetch() without reloading page for standard access in / and /tree

 ## What i want to learn